 git stash apply // or sometimes pop if I don't want to keep the stashed changes

-The catch is that commands that save work to the stash (git stash and git stash push) only store tracked work.
+) only store tracked work.
 In layman’s terms, this is usually the previously added files to git and does not include new files.
-To stash untracked files, you can first add them using git add <whatever> or call git stash or git stash push with the flag -u or --included-untracked.
+To stash untracked files, you can first add them using git add <whatever>

-By default, the saving commands are all or nothing.
-You can also stash changes to specific files or directories with git stash push [--] [<pathspec>...] in the same way you can checkout individual files or directories from other branches.
-In practice, I use it more like this: git stash push -m "some message" -- file1.txt src/dirToStash/.
+in the same way you can checkout individual files or directories from other branches.
+In practice, I use it more like this: git stash push -m "some message" -- file1.txt src/dirToStash/

 Multiple stashed changes - listing, showing, applying

 Occasionally, when I get caught up with several issues, I stash changes on a few different branches.
-To see all the other saved stashes, I can call git stash list.
+To see all the other saved stashes, I can call git stash list

 $ git stash list